Excel Running Total

 Example #3 – Performing “Running Total or Cumulative” with a Pivot Table

-We can see the pivot table is created, Now drag the month column into rows field & drag the amount spent column into values field and table would be as follows:
+We can see the pivot table is created, Now drag the month column into the rows field & drag the amount spent column into the values field, and the table would be as follows:

-In order to create running total value, again drag the “Amount spent” column into values field.
-Then right click on the column as follows:
+In order to create a running total value, again drag the “Amount spent” column into the values field.
+Then right-click on the column as follows:

 Now you can see the table with a column having cumulative values as follows:

 We can change the name of the table by editing the cell that has a Sum of Amount Spent2.

 Example #4 – Performing “Running Total or Cumulative” with a Relative Named Range